The Free Press

 Three refugees told me that they witnessed drug deals and prostitution while living for weeks in motels.
 One refugee said she ate just one meal per day as her initial government stipend of about $2,000 was quickly depleted paying for her extended motel stay, while others were shown cockroach-infested apartments in unsafe areas.

 For decades, nonprofit organizations have been responsible for helping refugees find safe and clean temporary housing, sign up for food stamps and Social Security numbers, and seek employment.
-These intermediary nonprofits disperse government money to regional refugee resettlement offices throughout the country.
+These intermediary nonprofits disburse government money to regional refugee resettlement offices throughout the country.
 Those regional offices are where the breakdowns occurred for some of the South African refugees.

 Already have an account?
+Sign in

-To read this article, sign in or start your free trial
+To read this article, sign in or subscribe

 Madeleine Rowley

-Madeleine Rowley is an investigative reporter covering immigration, financial corruption, and politics.
+Madeleine Rowley is a former investigative reporter at The Free Press.
 She is a 2023-2024 Manhattan Institute Logos Fellow with previous bylines in The Free Press, City Journal, and Public.
 As a U.S. Army spouse for almost a decade, she's lived in six states and spent two years in Jerusalem, Israel.
 She currently resides on the East Coast with her husband and daughter.

 Tags: